The CAT4 assesses four different cognitive areas:

 Quantitative Reasoning (QR)

 Quantitative Reasoning is the ability to apply mathematical skills to real world problems.
 It requires the identification of similarities and patterns in numbers to help analyse and determine conclusions which are based on logical relationships.
 The CAT4 measures a child’s ability in this area using a number analogies test and a number series test.
+This CAT4 subtest is not actually testing a child’s previous mathematics knowledge but rather the child’s ability to think using numbers – thinking about number patterns, similarities, and differences are key to this particular subtest.
+It’s not at all about how to use numbers in the real world it’s more about the raw foundational skills you would use when faced with a real world problem involving numbers.

 The number analogies test provides pairs of numbers which are linked together in some way using a logical rule.
 The third pair needs to be completed by selecting from five options presented.
 The relationship determined by analyzing the first two pairs needs to be applied to the third third number to select the correct answer.